0xJs/AzurePowerCommands/README.md

 # AzurePowerCommands
-Extra cmdlets to help with quering security related information from Azure
+Extra cmdlets to help with quering AzureAD related information from Azure

 # Usage
 ```